sclz/kmers/README.md

 ## Introduction

-The provided BASH script allows you to perform K-mer analysis on FastQ or compressed FastQ (.fastq or .fastq.gz) data files located in a specified folder.
+The provided BASH script allows you to perform K-mer analysis on BAM (.bam) data files located in a specified folder.
 K-mer analysis is a common operation in bioinformatics used to count the occurrences of K-mers in genomic data.

 ## Usage

 ```
-./script_kmer.sh <kmer> <input_folder> <output_folder> <temp_dir>
+./kmers_count.sh <kmer> <input_folder> <output_folder> <temp_dir>
 ```

 - `<kmer>`: The desired length of K-mers to count.
-- `<input_folder>`: The folder containing the FastQ or compressed FastQ files to be analyzed.
+- `<input_folder>`: The folder containing the BAM files to be analyzed.
 - `<output_folder>`: The folder where the analysis results will be saved.
 - `<temp_dir>`: A temporary directory used for internal processing.